Partner Katie Flowers Samler discusses high conflict personalities and family law matters.

 Levine, Amir and Rachel Heller.
 Attached: The New Science of Adult Attachment and How It Can Help You Find – And Keep – Love.
 Penguin Group (USA), 2010; Tatkin, Stan.
 Wired for Love: How Understanding Your Partner’s Brain and Attachment Style Can Help You Defuse Conflict and Build a Secure Relationship, New Harbinger Publications, Inc. 2011.

-The author would like to thank the following individuals and institutions, from whom the author has drawn heavily in preparing this article: Yuval Berger of Vancouver, BC; Lisa Alexander of Vancouver, BC; Dr. Honey Sheff of Dallas, TX; Winnie Huff of Dallas, TX; Tracy Stewart of Bryan, TX; and the Collaborative Law Institute of Texas.
+The author would like to thank the following individuals and institutions, from whom the author has drawn heavily in preparing this article: Yuval Berger of Vancouver, BC; Lisa Alexander of Vancouver, BC; Dr. Honey Sheff of Dallas, TX; Winnie Huff of Dallas, TX; Tracy Stewart of Bryan, TX; and Collaborative Divorce Texas (formerly known as the Collaborative Law Institute of Texas).

 Our attorneys are experienced in all aspects of family law and will guide you through each step of the process, ensuring you have the information you need to make wise decisions and prepare for the future.

 At Goranson Bain Ausley, we strive to deliver clarity about what comes next and confidence that you and your family’s future are more secure.
 Contact our team and discover how we can help you.